myespindola/TDA-for-critical-transactions-in-cryptocurrency/README.md

-# TDA for critical transactions in cryptocurrency
+# TDA for critical transitions in cryptocurrency

 We analyze the time series of four main cryptocurrencies before the digital market crash in 2017-